2023 Best Communication & Media Studies Schools in Washington

 Full Communication & Media Studies at University of Washington - Tacoma Campus Report

-You’ll be in good company if you decide to attend University of Washington - Seattle Campus.
-It ranked #2 on our 2023 Best Communication & Media Studies Schools in Washington list.
-Located in the city of Seattle, UW Seattle is a public school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend University of Washington - Seattle Campus.
+The school came in at #2 on this year’s Best Communication & Media Studies Schools in Washington list.
+Located in the city of Seattle, UW Seattle is a public college with a fairly large student population.

 The average amount in student loans that communications majors at UW Seattle take out is $16,680.
 This translates to an average monthly loan payment of $224, based on a 10-year repayment plan.